 Some days it takes a little more than mushrooms or pepperoni on your pizza to get you going.
 Living in California has really changed my perspective on pizza.
 Where I once would scoff at the idea of ham and pineapple on pizza I now embrace pizza toppings like barely cooked egg, zucchini blossoms and lettuce.
 What’s gotten in to me?
 I’m sure it had something to do with the fact that when I first moved out here I couldn’t find a good tasting ‘classic’ pizza.
 If you can’t beat ‘em, join ‘em.
 I’ve gotten to the point that I now make gourmet pizza recipes at home.
-One of my favorites is fig pizza with prosciutto.
+One of my favorites is fig and prosciutto pizza.
 But now I’m changing it up to prosciutto pizza with figs.

 What’s the difference you ask?
 Since prosciutto is so salty, it’s generally used quite sparingly on the pizza (it’s salty taste can overpower anything else on the pie).
 But by using the right ingredients, you can pile on the prosciutto and not feel like you’re sucking on a salt lick.